 With adoption curves, the first step to take is to understand where your products or services are in their category’s adoption curve.
 Are your products and services in an emerging market, serving innovators, and early adopters?
-Are they in a high growth market, riding on the adoption of the majority?
+Are they in a high-growth market, riding on the adoption of the majority?
 Or, are you in a mature market, where the rate of replacement or status quo behavior caps growth?

 The second step is to estimate the total addressable market, which equals the percentage of the population or market the adoption curve will most likely flatten out.
-Often the total addressable market can be found in analyst reports, surveys or can be estimated by understanding the mature penetration of similar products and services.
+Often the total addressable market can be found in analyst reports, and surveys or can be estimated by understanding the mature penetration of similar products and services.

 The third step is to orient the growth of your products and services to the growth of the adoption curve and leading competitors.
 Are you lagging or leading the growth of the adoption curve and leading competitors?
-The answer to this question is critical to objectively assessing the success your products and services are having relative to the market and leading competitors.
+The answer to this question is critical to objectively assess the success of your products and services are having relative to the market and leading competitors.

 At Goal Zero, our solutions for portable solar power typically included a battery pack that could be recharged through a wall outlet or one of our solar panels.
 We were the clear leader, driving the overall adoption curve of portable solar panels with battery packs, which was in the early adopter segment of the adoption curve.
 Our leadership in the market created a bit of management complacency, believing we had destroyed our competitors.
 But, to our dismay, we uncovered market and competitive intelligence that the battery packs (without solar panels) were 20x the size of the solar panel and battery pack market, and well into the early majority phase of the adoption curve.
-We also believed some of the leaders in the battery pack market where exploring rolling out solar panel solutions with their battery packs.
-We realized if we wanted to survive and thrive, we had to focus more engineering resources and innovation in our battery packs so that we could become more relevant in the faster growing and much larger battery pack adoption curve.
+We also believed some of the leaders in the battery pack market were exploring rolling out solar panel solutions with their battery packs.
+We realized if we wanted to survive and thrive, we had to focus more engineering resources and innovation on our battery packs so that we could become more relevant in the faster-growing and much larger battery pack adoption curve.

 Once you understand where in the adoption curve your market is, at what percentage adoption will probably tap out at, and whether you are growing faster or slower than the market and the leading competitors, then you have the context you need to apply the following growth strategies related to adoption curves.